 Rolling off, the Dyna’s weight disappears in a wave of torque and slow speed manoeuvring is simple due to the low centre of gravity like most Harleys.
 Don’t park it on a downward slope front-to-curb because this baby doesn’t have reverse and your perceived coolness will vanish with you desperately trying to heave the Dyna uphill.

 Cruising along the motorway towards the mountains gave me a chance to wind in on a bit, and I was surprised that the dunk on this bike revved out far more than expected.
 Probably the pipes and a better cleaner gave it a better set of lungs.
 Things just got a whole lot more enjoyable from that point on.
 The sound, the acceleration and overall grin factor went up with the revs.
 This Dyna is not equipped with a tacho, probably to keep the clean look, but I would have liked to see what it was pulling at the rev limiter.
-From the last big Harley, I rode I couldn’t recall they like to rev so much, or sounds so good doing it.
+From the last big Harley, I rode I couldn’t recall they wanted to rev so much or sounds so good doing it.
 This one was on loan, so likely had a few mods that made it more spritely.

 Flogging the HOG